Four-dimensional regular black strings in bilocal gravity: Abstract

 \section{Abstract}

-In this paper, we obtain a static black string solution to a bilocal gravitational source in 3+1 dimensions.
-The solution is regular at the origin and tends asymptotically to the ordinary static uncharged black string solution of General Relativity.
-It can present an event horizon and allows an internal horizon depending on the value of the mass density.
+In this paper, we obtain a static black string solution for a bilocal gravitational source in 3+1 dimensions.
+The solution is regular at the origin and tends asymptotically to the ordinary static uncharged black string solution of general relativity.
+It allows an event horizon and an internal horizon depending on the value of the mass density.
 A mass remnant associated with a vanishing Hawking temperature is also found.
 In order to stabilize the solution, a perfect cosmological fluid with state parameter $\omega>-1$ should be present throughout space.
 However, energy conditions do not exclude an exotic substance nearby the black string.
-Finally, we present the stationary counterpart of the solution and analyze the behavior of the horizons according to the mass and angular momentum of the spinning object.
+Finally, we find the stationary counterpart of the solution and analyze the behavior of the horizons according to the mass and angular momentum of the spinning object.